We may receive compensation when you click on links to products from our partners.

 Additionally, if you are targeting a tech-heavy sector and feel you should learn more software programs to increase your chances of impressing recruiters, most of the popular software developers and platforms on the market offer their own academies or online tutorials and trials.

 Download a software package on a trial basis.
 Go through that software developer’s academy or follow their tutorials.
-Use the software on a test
+Use the software on a test project, and put that software knowledge – and the completion of the training session – on your resume.

 Don’t Self Reject